-What makes me qualified to give anyone financial advice?
+What makes me a qualified Money Coach?
 My last name is not Gates, Buffett, Bezos, or Zuckerberg.
 I’m not even a 1-percenter.

 You are right.
 I am not an expert in all things finance.
 I am not a billionaire.
-But, I have a system that has worked so well for me that I wanted to share it.
+But, I have a system that has worked well for me.
+And, I want to share it.

 I grew up on a family ranch in southwest Montana.
 We had cows, chickens, horses, sheep, and occasionally pigs.
 Those animals, and the land that sustained them, did not know about holidays, weekends, vacations, or birthdays.
 They needed to be tended and cared for every single day.